How Should You Store Your Razor After Use? Tips to Make It Last Longer

 If stored improperly, you may notice:

-- The blade becomes dull quickly
+- The blade becomes dull more quickly

 - Increased razor burn or irritation

-- Higher risk of acne and skin problems
+- A higher risk of skin problems

 Why Proper Razor Storage Matters